-\textit{Non-linear master equation.---} To understand the correlation function dynamics in Eq.\eqref{eq:corr}, we follow the method introduced in Ref.~\onlinecite{chen2020emergent} and derive a master equation to describe the evolution of the squared correlation function.
-We consider a Brownian non-unitary dynamics, and derive a master equation for averaged distribution function $f_{w,z}=\sum_{x,y}|C_{(x,y),(x+w,y+z)}|^2/L^2$ (see details of this derivation in Supple.
-Mat.
-Sec.
-F).
+To understand the correlation function dynamics in Eq.~\eqref{eq:corr}, we follow the method introduced in Ref.~\onlinecite{chen2020emergent} and derive a master equation to describe the evolution of the squared correlation function.
+We consider a Brownian nonunitary dynamics, and derive a master equation for averaged distribution function $f_{w,z}=\sum_{x,y}|C_{(x,y),(x+w,y+z)}|^2/L^2$ (see details of this derivation in Appendix~\ref{app:master}).
 In the spatially continuous limit, we have

 where $\mu$, $\kappa$ are both positive $\mathcal{O}(1)$ constants and $\theta \sim {\tau}/{\beta}$ is the ratio between the strength of unitary and imaginary time evolution.
-This equation is not exact, but does take the scaling form described in Eq.\eqref{eq:corr}.
-The diffusion term comes from the unitary dynamics ~\footnote{One evidence is that the (numerical) solution of the nonlinear master equation is not sensitive to the value of $\theta$.}.
-The source term is due to the diagonal element in the correlation matrix and the nonlinear convolution term is caused by the non-unitary evolution.
+This equation is not exact, but does take the scaling form described in Eq.~\eqref{eq:corr}.
+The diffusion term comes from the unitary dynamics, the source term is due to the diagonal element in the correlation matrix, and the nonlinear convolution term is caused by the nonunitary evolution.
 The latter is important and is responsible for the interesting scaling behavior found in Fig.~\ref{fig:Scaling_NonUnitaryCorrelation_square}.
-For Eq.\eqref{eq:master}, we derive the steady solution analytically and compute the early time behavior numerically:

-with Euclidean distance $r = \sqrt{w^2+z^2}$.
-Both early and late time results are consistent with the numerics, thus we conclude that the nonlinear master equation captures the scaling behavior of evolved correlations during mixed non-unitary dynamics.
+We numerically solve the discrete version of Eq.~\eqref{eq:master} and we find that